 Archbishop Chaput was born on 26 September 1944 and was ordained a priest in August 1970 after being a professed Capuchin friar for two years.
-Archbishop Chaput was later appointed the Bishop of Rapid City in South Dakota, in April 1988 by Blessed John Paul II and was consecrated to this office by the Apostolic Pro‐Nuncio to the United States of America, (then) Archbishop Pio Laghi, in July of that same year.
+Archbishop Chaput was later appointed the Bishop of Rapid City in South Dakota, in April 1988 by Saint John Paul II and was consecrated to this office by the Apostolic Pro‐Nuncio to the United States of America, (then) Archbishop Pio Laghi, in July of that same year.
 He served at Denver until his translation to the see of Philadelphia in the fall of 2011.

 Pio Laghi was a most illustrious church diplomat.
 He was born on May 21, 1922 in Castiglione di Forli in the Romagna in Italy.
 After presbyteral ordination at the hands of Bishop Giuseppe Battaglia on April 20, 1946 he continued his post graduate studies earning doctorates in both canon law and theology at the Lateran University.
 As a student of note, Laghi was awarded an appointment to the Secretariat of State upon completion of his academic work in 1950.
 He remained in Rome for two years at which time he was posted to the Apostolic Nunciature in Nicaragua, when he was appointed the secretary of the papal embassy, a position he held for three years.
 From 1955 through 1969 Laghi served in various diplomatic posts including the office of auditor to Washington (1955‐61), in the same post at the nunciature to India (1961‐64), and then as official in the Secretariat of State’s Council for Church Affairs (1964‐69).
-During this period, in 1965, he was elevated by Pope Paul VI to the rank of Domestic Prelate, the second class of monsignorial title now known properly as a ‘Prelate of His Holiness.’
+During this period, in 1965, he was elevated by Blessed Pope Paul VI to the rank of Domestic Prelate, the second class of monsignorial title now known properly as a ‘Prelate of His Holiness.’

-In 1969 the position of Apostolic Delegate (the Holy See’s representative to the church of a certain locale when there is no nuncio present) to Jerusalem and to Palestine became vacant and Paul VI nominated Monsignor Laghi to the post.
+In 1969 the position of Apostolic Delegate (the Holy See’s representative to the church of a certain locale when there is no nuncio present) to Jerusalem and to Palestine became vacant and Blessed Paul VI nominated Monsignor Laghi to the post.
 He was elevated to the rank of titular Archbishop of Mauriana, receiving his episcopal consecration at the hands of Cardinal Amleto Cicognani on 22 June 1969.
-Of historic note is that his co‐consecrators included both the bishops who had ordained him a priest (Giuseppe Battaglia) and Agostino Casaroli who later became the first Secretary of State serving under Blessed Pope John Paul II.
+Of historic note is that his co‐consecrators included both the bishops who had ordained him a priest (Giuseppe Battaglia) and Agostino Casaroli who later became the first Secretary of State serving under Saint Pope John Paul II.
 While Delegate to Jerusalem and Palestine, Laghi likewise served as papal visitor to Greece, and Pro‐Nuncio to Cyprus.
 After five years in these posts, Laghi was transferred to Buenos Aires as papal nuncio to Argentina.
 After six years in South America, Laghi was transferred to Washington as the Apostolic Delegate of Paul VI to the Church in America.
 Four years later, during the administration of Ronald Reagan, the office was elevated to that of pro‐nuncio.

-Blessed John Paul II recalled Laghi to Rome in April 1990 naming him both prefect of the Congregation for Catholic Education and Seminaries and a cardinal, granting to him the title of Cardinal Deacon of Santa Maria Auxiliatrice in via Tuscolana.
+Saint John Paul II recalled Laghi to Rome in April 1990 naming him both prefect of the Congregation for Catholic Education and Seminaries and a cardinal, granting to him the title of Cardinal Deacon of Santa Maria Auxiliatrice in via Tuscolana.
 He received his red hat on 28 June 1991.
 In 2001, after serving for a time as proto‐deaconus of the Holy Roman Church, Laghi became a Cardinal‐Priest in the title of St. Peter in the Chains.
 He went on to serve additionally as cardinal‐patronus of the Order of Malta, before his death.